Amikin Pediatric Side Effects

 Applies to amikacin: injection solution

-Along with its needed effects, amikacin (the active ingredient contained in Amikin Pediatric) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by amikacin (the active ingredient contained in Amikin Pediatric).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking amikacin:Incidence not known
+If any of the following side effects occur while taking amikacin, check with your doctor or nurse immediately:Incidence not known

 - black, tarry stools